Aristotle Lane

 View west over Aristotle Bridge on Aristotle Lane from the junction with Kingston Road and Hayfield Road.

 View looking north along the Oxford Canal from Aristotle Bridge on Aristotle Lane.

 Aristotle Lane is a road in north Oxford, England.

 The lane links North Oxford, leading from the junction of Kingston Road and Hayfield Road (close to the junction with Polstead Road), with Port Meadow to the west, via bridges over the Oxford Canal and railway.
 The other access to the meadow from North Oxford is via Walton Well Road to the south.

-St Philip & St James Primary School is located off Aristotle Lane, on Navigation Way, having previously been in Leckford Road to the south.
-The Aristotle Lane Allotments are also located here.
+St Philip & St James Primary School is located north of Aristotle Lane, on Navigation Way, having previously been in Leckford Road to the south.
+The Trap Grounds, Artistol Lane Allotments are also located here, at the western end of Aristotle Lane next to Port Meadow.
 To the north of the allotments is the Burgess Field Nature Park, formerly a landfill site.
-In addition, there is a recreation ground.